-Brutal Winter Weather 2021-2022 (27 Photos)
+Brutal Weather Winter 2021-2022 (27 Photos)

 January 4, 2022.
 Our normal winter trend continued into the new year with a great little storm just after the holidays.

 February 4, 2022.
 The following week our torture continued except rain was replaced by freezing rain.
-Trees and power lines were coated in a thick layer of ice, thankfully we were spared widespread damage and power outages as no wind accompanied this weather system.
+Trees and power lines were coated in a thick layer of ice, thankfully we were spared from widespread damage and power outages as no wind accompanied this weather system.

 February 12, 2022 trouting trip.
 Making the best of the winter trouting season casting from shore!

 February 15, 2022.
 The second part of the storm was more intense than the first and dropped the majority of the snowfall.
-It also brought high winds drifting the snow into tall banks, winter was finally back!
+It also brought high winds drifting the snow into tall banks, winter is finally back!

 Cheers, MIKE